davehowson/davehowson/README.md

 ### Hello there 👋

 I am a fullstack web application developer from Sri Lanka 🌊 and I absolutely love to code 💻 <br/>
-I am currently working as a Software Engineer at an amazing company called [CabbageApps](https://www.cabbageapps.com/) where I develop Fullstack JavaScript applications 💪
+I am currently working as a Software Engineer at [Multiplier](https://www.usemultiplier.com/), which is APAC's first and fastest growing PEO platform 🌏 <br/>
 I'm constantly working on improving my coding skills, learning new technologies and building hobby projects 👾  <br/>
 If you're interested in working with me, I'd be glad to hear from you 📞